 Side effects of radiation therapy

-Ongoing or permanent – dry mouth, thick saliva, difficulties with swallowing and speech, changes in taste, fatigue, muscle stiffness, neck swelling, appetite and weight loss, oral thrush, hoarseness, dental problems, difficulty opening the mouth, hair loss.
+Longer-term side effects may include dry mouth, thick saliva, difficulties with swallowing and speech, changes in taste, fatigue, muscle stiffness, neck swelling, appetite and weight loss, mouth infection (oral thrush), hoarseness, dental problems such as tooth decay, difficulty opening the mouth, and hair loss.

 Download a PDF booklet on this topic.